 Music is a powerful and fun teaching tool and is a great way to learn a language.
 As words and phrases are commonly repeated throughout songs, lyrics can be quickly learnt through repetition.
 Song lyrics can be a great way to cement your learning and enjoy a tune as you learn.
-Check out Spotify to stream some music for free.
+There are many online music streaming services, jump online and stream some music for free today.

 Read for fun

 Reading is one of the key four language areas we focus on teaching our students.
 Reading a book is a great way to pass time and learn a language as you engage in a story.
 There are many free reading resources online that you access to discover both traditional and modern classics.
 Either way, reading is fun and a fantastic activity to help expand on your education.
 Good reads and the Guardian Top 10s are a great starting point.